 In short, the supply chain for electric vehicle batteries can be complicated and costly.
 The consolidation of your parts can help lower that spend, with the following strategies moving you in the right direction:

-- Access to more efficiently designed parts.
+1. Access to more efficiently designed components.

 Fasteners can take up a lot of unnecessary space and are often bulkier than they need to be.
 Could we take supply chain efficiency measures at the design stage to make fasteners smaller and more cost-effective?